jolyonb/blog_puzzles/rules/minesweeper.md

 * Each number indicates how many mines are adjacent to it (including diagonally).

-Here is the solution to the above problem:
+Here is the solution to the above puzzle:

 ![Example minesweeper puzzle solution](minesweeper_sol.png "Example minesweeper puzzle solution")